Quran.Foundation’s OAuth2 Example Web Integration

 CLIENT_SECRET = 'secret'

-• For production use, please make sure to obtain your own client id and secret use by contacting us.
+quran-demoandsecret) which are meant for testing purposes and are not meant for production use. - For production use, please make sure to obtain your own client id and secret use by submitting your OAuth2 Application.

 npm start